rolling-sagas/rs-doc/game_character_creation/character_creation.md

 - Class and Subclass traits and starting cantrips + spells/abilities
 - Proficiency (what it means, how many of it can we have etc)
-- *Multiclassing* --> mechanics, strength and benefits?
+- *Multi Classing* --> mechanics, strength and benefits?
 - Determining origin could be time consuming if a player doesn't have much of an idea on wha that would look like.
 - Choosing starting equipment and determining what is appropriate for level 1
 - Final Stats and numbers --> Will need to automatically calculate them.